The Quantum Formalism Revisited: Canonical Classical Mechanics and Quantum Mechanics in Comparison

 \subsection{{\scshape Feynman--Kac} formula and classical bounds on quantum partition functions}

-The non-commutativity of $P$ and $Q$ in a {\scshape Hamilton}ian like $H=P^2/(2m) + \V(Q)$ is also reflected by the thermal properties of the corresponding physical system as to be derived from the {\scshape Boltzmann}--{\scshape Gibbs} state $W= \textrm{e}^{-\beta H}/ \tr \textrm{e}^{-\beta H}$, see Explanation\,\ref{zustaende}.
-Such a derivation has to deal with the fact that the functional equation of the exponential for complex numbers does not extend to (functions of) non-commuting operators.
-However, there is a very useful method to write $\textrm{e}^{-\beta H}$ as a (classically) probabilistic average of a product of two factors, one depending only on $P$ and the other only on $Q$.
+The non-commutativity of $P$ and $Q$ in a {\scshape Hamilton}ian such as $H=P^2/(2m) + \V(Q)$ is also reflected by the thermal properties of the underlying physical system, which are determined by the {\scshape Boltzmann}--{\scshape Gibbs} state $W= \textrm{e}^{-\beta H}/ \tr \textrm{e}^{-\beta H}$, see Explanation\,\ref{zustaende} in Section 2.2\,.
+The derivation is complicated by the fact that the functional equation of the exponential for complex numbers does not extend to (functions of) non-commuting operators.
+However, there is a useful method of writing $\textrm{e}^{-\beta H}$ as a (classically) probabilistic average of a product of two factors, one depending only on $P$ and the other only on $Q$.
 It was invented by {\scshape R.P.
 Feynman} in his 1942 Princeton Ph.D. dissertation and now goes under the name ``the path-integral approach to quantum physics‘‘ \cite{Roe1994,FH2010}.
 After having heard about it, {\scshape M. Kac} found in 1948 a rigorous proof for the case of interest here.\footnote{{\scshape Feynman} was then mainly interested in quantum dynamics, that is, in the informally similar, but mathe\-matically less robust and less powerful case with the imaginary $\ii\,t/\hbar$ replacing $\beta>0$.} This result became known, see pp.115--116 in \cite{Ka1985} and \cite{Roe1994}, as the {\scshape Feynman--Kac} formula ({\scshape F--K} formula), here concisely written as an operator identity: